 The flash is organized as a set of 1 kB blocks that can be individually erased.
 Erasing a block causes the entire contents of the block to be reset to all ones.
 These blocks are paired into a set of 2 kB blocks that can be individually protected.
 The blocks can be marked as read-only or execute-only, providing differing levels of code protection.
 Read-only blocks cannot be erased or programmed, protecting the contents of those blocks from being modified.
-Execute-only blocks cannot be erased or programmed, and can only be read by the processor instruction fetch mechanism, protecting the contents of those blocks from being read by either the processor or by debuggers.
+Execute-only blocks cannot be erased or protecting the contents of those blocks from being modified.
+Execute-only blocks cannot be erased or protecting the contents of those blocks from being read by the processor instruction fetch mechanism, protecting the contents of those blocks from being read by either the processor or by debuggers.